-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF [X] 1934 For the fiscal year ended March 31, 2014 or TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 [] For the transition period from to Commission file number 333-193087 FOCUS UNIVERSAL INC. (Exact name of registrant as specified in its charter) 46-3355876 Nevada (State or other jurisdiction of (I.R.S.
-Employer Identification No.) Incorporation or organization) 8275 S. Eastern Ave., Ste.200-674, Las Vegas, Nevada 89123 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code (702) 724-2646 Securities registered under Section 12(b) of the Exchange Act: Name of each exchange on which registered Title of each class Common Stock \$0.001 par value None Securities registered under Section 12(g) of the Exchange Act: None (Title of class) Indicate check registrant well-known defined Rule the Securities Yes [] No [X] Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of theAct. [] Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Exchange Act from their obligations under those Sections.
+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to or

+For the fiscal year ended March 31, 2015

+[] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from

+Commission file number 333-193087

+(Exact name of registrant as specified in its charter)

+Nevada 46-3355876 (State or other jurisdiction of (I.R.S.
+Employer Identification No.) Incorporation or organization) 8275 S. Eastern Ave., Ste.
+200-674, Las Vegas, Nevada 89123 (Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code (702) 724-2646

+Securities registered under Section 12(b) of the Exchange Act:

+Name of each exchange on

+Title of each class which registered

+Common Stock

+\$0.001 par value None

+Securities registered under Section 12(g) of the Exchange Act:

+None (Title of class)

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act Yes [] No [X]

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act. []

+Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Exchange Act from their obligations under those Sections.

+Indicate by check mark whether the registrant (1) filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes [X] No []

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
 Yes [X] No []